fel1n3/ctf_docs/TenableCTF_20201.md

 todo

+### Find the encoding (Misc, 50p)

+We are given a string, `DeZmqMUkDJceycJHJPzZet`.
+This was quite tricky at first, since it didn't seem to be encoded in anything common.
+After some struggle with some more exotic encodings, it turns out to be Base58.
+Flag is `flag{not_base64)`

+### Forwards from Grandma (Misc, 100p)

+This one is an email file, with an attached image of a comic.
+For a long time we looked at the image, completely oblivious to the colossal hint in the title of the challenge.
+FORWARDS from Grandma.
+The Subject of the email is:

+`FWD: FWD: RE: FWD: FWD: RE: FWD: FWD: FWD: RE: RE: RE: FWD: { FWD: FWD: FWD: FWD: RE: RE: FWD: RE: RE: RE: FWD: FWD: FWD: FWD: FWD: FWD: FWD: FWD: FWD: FWD: RE: RE: FWD: RE: FWD: RE: RE: RE: RE: FWD: RE: FWD: FWD: } THIS IS HILARIOUS AND SO TRUE`

+It's even structured in a very obvious way: data{data}.
+Initially tried binary, but grandma is old school and sent the message in Morse code instead.
+That's what the double spaces are for, they are the delimiter for the individual bits of morse code.
+Flag: `flag{I_MISS_AOL}`.

 ### Broken QR (Misc, 100p)

 We are given a QR code that has been drawn over with a white brush, rendering it unreadable.
 Re created the QR code from scratch in a Google Sheets document, managed to fill in almost all of the corrupted data.
 This yielded the flag, `flag{d4mn_it_w0nt_sc4n}`.